dat-ecosystem-archive/docs/docs/usingdat-cli.md

 ![share](https://raw.githubusercontent.com/datproject/docs/master/assets/cli-share.gif)

-As long as this process is running, you can share the link with your friend and they can instantly start downloading your files.
+As long as this process is running, you can share the read key with your friend and they can instantly start downloading your files.

-If you don't want the other person to download dat, you can also send them a link and they can see the contents in the browser.
-Go to [https://datbase.org/](https://datbase.org/) and enter your link to preview on the upper left. *(Some users, including me when writing this, may have trouble connecting to datproject.org initially.
-It might take some time to initially connect, but if you wait and refresh it should view the files.
-We are actively working on improving this performance.
-Thanks.)*

 ## Keeping data alive

 Your data will be available on the network as long as the process is open.
 However, if you need to close your laptop or turn off the computer, you might want to host the dat for long-term on a server.

-First, you need to purchase a server on your own.
-We recommend using [Digital Ocean](https://digitalocean.com), or setting up a [data silo in your house](https://github.com/datproject/datasilo).

-Once you have a server available, head over to the [Running Dats on a Server section to automatically re-host your dat](/server).
+Once you have a server available, head over to the [Running Dats on a Server section to automatically re-host your dat](usingdat-server.md).

-You may also use [this free service](https://hashbase.io/) to keep your data alive.
+You may also use [hashbase](https://hashbase.io/) or other cloud services to keep your data alive.